 To view the nameservers associated with your zone:

-Click the Nameservers tab to view the those associated with the zone.
-Record the nameservers for use in Step 7 of this "getting started" process.
+Click the Nameservers tab to view the those associated with the zone, and record the associated nameservers for use in Step 7.

 Step 6: Test your DNS records.